Denmark Virtual Jewish History Tour

 Early History

 Denmark was the first of the Scandinavian countries where Jews were permitted to settle.
-Jews were first invited by King Christian IV, who sent a message on November 22, 1622, to the leaders of the Sephardi community in Amsterdam and Hamburg inviting Sephardi Jews to settle in the recently established township of Gluckstadt.
+Jews were first invited by King Christian IV, who sent a message on November 22, 1622, to the leaders of the Sephardi community in Amsterdam and Hamburg, inviting Sephardi Jews to settle in the recently established township of Gluckstadt.
 Some Jews accepted this invitation and began trading and manufacturing operations there.
-Jews were also active in Denmark in the seventeenth century as financiers and jewelers to the royal family and members of the Danish royalty.
+Jews were also active in Denmark in the seventeenth century as financiers and jewelers to the royal family, as well as members of the Danish royal court.
 Benjamin Mussafia, author of the Talmudic dictionary Musaf Ha-Arukh, was appointed physician to the royal family in 1646.
-His son-in-law Gabriel Milan became governor of the Danish West Indies in 1684.
+His son-in-law, Gabriel Milan, became governor of the Danish West Indies in 1684.

 Jewish communities existed in Schleswig and Holstein, then under Danish rule, from the beginning of the seventeenth century.
-Around this time many German Jews wished to come to Denmark; however, they had to produce royal authorization before entering the country.
-Rabbis, teachers, and other community leaders were permitted to practice in Denmark with the permission of the leaders of the community.
+Around this time, many German Jews sought to emigrate to Denmark; however, they had to obtain royal permission before entering the country.
+Rabbis, teachers, and other community leaders were permitted to practice in Denmark with the consent of the local community leaders.

-Members of Sephardi families such as Abenzur, Franco, Granada, De Lima, Meldola, De Meza, Moresco and Texeira de Mattos continued to engage in financial operations in Denmark during the 17th and 18th centuries, but gradually lost their mercantile significance in the state economy and their predominance in the Jewish community.
+Members of Sephardi families, such as Abenzur, Franco, Granada, De Lima, Meldola, De Meza, Moresco, and Texeira de Mattos, continued to engage in financial operations in Denmark during the 17th and 18th centuries.
+However, they gradually lost their mercantile significance in the state economy and their predominance in the Jewish community.

 In 1782, there were 1,830 Jews in Denmark; 1,503 in Copenhagen.